 What is VoIP?
 A Beginner’s Guide to Internet Calling

-In today’s digital world, communication has moved far beyond traditional landlines.
-One of the biggest changes is the rise of VoIP (Voice over Internet Protocol) — a technology that lets you make phone calls over the internet instead of copper wires.
+In today’s digital world, communication has evolved far beyond traditional landlines.
+One of the most significant innovations is VoIP (Voice over Internet Protocol)—a technology that allows users to make phone calls over the internet instead of through copper phone lines.

-VoIP (Voice over Internet Protocol) is a technology that allows you to make voice calls using the internet rather than a traditional telephone line.
-Instead of your voice traveling through old phone networks, it gets converted into digital data and transmitted online.
+VoIP (Voice over Internet Protocol) is a communication technology that enables voice calls using the internet rather than a traditional telephone network.

 In short:

-If you’ve ever used apps like WhatsApp, Skype, Zoom, or Google Voice, you’ve already experienced VoIP in action.
+If you’ve ever used Skype, WhatsApp, Zoom, or Google Voice, you have already experienced VoIP in action.

-1. Your voice is converted into digital signals by your device (computer, mobile, or VoIP phone).
+1. Your voice is converted into digital signals by your device, such as a computer, smartphone, or VoIP phone.

-2. These signals are sent over the internet using your broadband connection.
+2. These digital signals are transmitted over the internet using your broadband connection.

-3. On the other end, the data is converted back into sound, so the person you’re calling hears your voice clearly.
+3. On the receiving end, the data is converted back into sound so the person you are calling can hear your voice clearly.

-All of this happens in milliseconds, which is why VoIP calls feel just like regular phone calls — only cheaper and more flexible.
+This process happens almost instantly, which is why VoIP calls feel just like regular phone calls—only cheaper and more flexible.

 Benefits of VoIP